andreasmuelder/statecharts.online/index.md

 title: The Pragmatic Guide to State Machines
 ---

 Welcome to *The Pragmatic Guide to State Machines*!
-This guide will take you from the basics of state machines to advanced modeling techniques, all while keeping things practical and focused on real-world applications.
+This guide will take you from the basics of state machines to advanced modeling techniques.

 ## About This Guide